NEOCompToronto/NEOCompetition/PROV de.md

 ## 1. Decentralized Transaction: from asset to service

-Core Idea:

-1. ​

-Discussion
+1. Foundational distributed ledger projects provide the machanisms to validate the transactions of cryptocurrenies and digital assets.
+Most current research of such blockchain projects are focus on improve the performance, with the approarches of introducing new consensus algorithms, sharding, etc.
+2. Application layer projects then utilizes the on-chain transaction to assist off-chain P2P services.
+In which the validation process of the off-chain services are still replies on centralized parties. eg. Storj issues the proof-of-retrievability with service receipts posted on chain, but the procedure of validation are provided by the particular consumer which can cheat.
+SIA host nodes send shards and hash periodically to chain, but not necessary to hold the whole original copy.
+[TODO: need to study more projects as examples]

-1. Transaction of currencies (or tokens) are only the representation of the flow of value.
+3. No matter utilizing which public blockchain infrastracture, we should consider the necessity of decentralized validation of the services.
+As in the real world economy, the driving factor of  value flow of service-demand is the.
+Transaction of assets are only the representation of the flow of value.
 The value (or say, the authentic meaning of transaction) in real world ecomonic system is built upon the flow of services.
 The procedure of "Serve" means the relationship generated between two parties, in which the party Provider utilize its resource and effort to satisfy the party Consumer with its interest, and get "Reward" afterwards.
-2. The "reward" can be either another service which the provider agree to have equal value, or a particuler amount of common currency which can exchange for another "service" in the future.
+4. The "reward" can be either another service which the provider agree to have equal value, or a particuler amount of common currency which can exchange for another "service" in the future.
-3. In the model of bullet 3, the decentralized validation of currency transaction is mature and proven by many cryptocurrency projects already.
+5. In the model of bullet 3, the decentralized validation of currency transaction is mature and proven by many cryptocurrency projects already.
 But **unless we can provide the decentrailized validation of the service, we cannot build the genuine decentralized economy.**
-4. In this paper, we design the model POV for general decentralized validation of service upon existing distributed ledger infrastructure.
+6. In this paper, we design the model POV for general decentralized validation of service upon existing distributed ledger infrastructure.
 POV works much like Ethereum as a blockchain infrastracture providing developers virtual machine.
-5. ​
+7. ​

 ## 1. Problem